Hemp Milk Kefir Recipe

 Tara Carpenter, NC.

 Hemp milk kefir has a life of its own and needs more attention then say whole milk kefir.
 You will not be able to make this one before going on vacation and push to the back of refrigerator.
 Nope.
-This is the queen of kefir, the oh so spoiled one that will demand utmost care; in return you receive a delicious, bubbly probiotic-rich beverage.
+This is the queen of kefir, the oh so spoiled one that will demand your utmost care; in return you will receive a delicious, bubbly good for you probiotic-rich beverage.

 I discovered the immense health benefits of unsalted, probiotic food in 2010, when I started Body Ecology Diet (B.E.D) to heal my Candida (yeast overgrowth).
 These fizzy, sour foods helped bring my inner ecosystem into balance and conquer my cravings and digestive issues (bloating, etc.).